The Church of Jesus Christ of Latter-day Saints in Thailand: Obstacles to missionary work

 According to R. Lanier Britsch, Thai people are very devoted to their country, king, traditions, and religion, particularly Buddhism.
 According to the Government's National Statistics Office, Theravada Buddhism makes up about 94 percent of practiced religions in Thailand.
 Islam and Chinese religions make up the second and third most practiced religions in Thailand.
 Despite the fact that Roman Catholics have proselyted in Thailand for 400 years and Protestants have proselyted for 160 years, Christianity makes up less than one percent of the practiced religions in Thailand.
-Although the Church of Jesus Christ of Latter-day Saints is not recognized by the Thai government as an official religion, practice is allowed freely.
+Although the LDS Church is not recognized by the Thai government as an official religion, practice is allowed freely.
 According to historian Spencer J. Palmer, Thai people are exceptionally tolerant of religion, to the point where it is difficult to perform successful missionary work, because it is challenging to impose just one set of beliefs upon the people.
 Furthermore, religion and country are intricately and closely related in a way that becoming anti-Buddhist means becoming anti-Thai in many cases.
-Thus, few are willing to give up their country, family and traditions to convert other religions including Christianity.
+Thus, few are willing to give up their country, family, and traditions to convert other religions, including Christianity.
 Despite the usual language and cultural barriers that pose challenges to Christian missionary work in Asian countries, there is a specific lack of success in Thailand as compared to other Asian countries even ones in where they are predominantly Buddhist.
 According to Erik Cohen, there are three reasons why Christian converts are difficult to find in Thailand.
-Firstly, there are fundamental differences in the views of Christianity and of Buddhism.
+First, there are fundamental differences in the views of Christianity and of Buddhism.
 Second, Buddhism permeates almost every aspect of life in Thailand and the individual identity of a Thai person.
-Finally, the attitudes of Catholic and Protestant missionaries in the earlier history of Thailand were often judgmental and inflexible.
+Lastly, the attitudes of Catholic and Protestant missionaries in the earlier history of Thailand were often judgmental and inflexible.